eyob721/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 -   6-print_line.c
     -   a function that draws a straight line in the terminal, by printing the symbol '\_' n number of times.
 -   7-print_diagonal.c
-    -   a function that draws a diagonal line on the terminal by using the character \\.
+    -   a function that draws a diagonal line on the terminal by using the character '\\' n number of times.
+-   8-print_square.c
+    -   a function that prints a square using the character '#', followed by a new line.

 ## Optional